Gemini CLI Releases

 - What happens: The TypeScript source code in

-is compiled into standard JavaScript. - File movement:
+packages/core/srcandpackages/cli/srcis compiled into standard JavaScript. - File movement:

--> compiled to ->packages/cli/dist/
+packages/core/src/**/*.ts-> compiled to ->packages/core/dist/packages/cli/src/**/*.ts-> compiled to ->packages/cli/dist/

-- Why: The TypeScript code written during development needs to be converted into plain JavaScript that can be run by Node.js.
-The
+- Why: The TypeScript code written during development needs to be converted

-package is built first as thecli
+corepackage is built first as theclipackage depends on it.

 Stage 3: Publishing Standard Packages to NPM